gvwilson/sensibleadventures/maddy-roo/old.md

 Taking a deep breath,
 she put one foot on the ledge beside the hole.
-The floor *felt* solid,
+The floor felt solid,
 even when she gingerly shifted her weight onto it.
-She edged across with her back pressed against the wall, shuffling her feet and definitely *not* looking into the hole whose bottom she still couldn't see.
+Back to the wall,
-What if whoever had spoken to them suddenly decided to turn the lights off again?
+she edged across,
-She would be aright, she told herself sternly.
+shuffling her feet and keeping her eyes on the angle where the wall met the floor and definitely *not* looking into the hole whose bottom she still couldn't see.
-She would just keep going,
+What if whoever had spoken to them turned off the lights all of a sudden?
-or shuffle back to where Dockety stood motionless while Sindy wrung her paws.
+She would be aright---she would just keep going, or shuffle back to where Dockety stood motionless while Sindy wrung her paws.

-And then she was on the other side.
+And then she was across.
 She let her breath out with a whoosh, suddenly realizing how long it had been since she peed.
 "Come on,"